jbsohn/lokey-ym2149-tools/README.md

 # lokey-ym-tools

-A comprehensive developer toolchain for compiling, auditing, and auditioning sound sequences and music streams targetting the Yamaha YM-2149 Programmable Sound Generator (PSG).
+A comprehensive developer toolchain for compiling, auditing, and auditioning sound sequences and music streams targeting the Yamaha YM-2149 Programmable Sound Generator (PSG).

+> [!IMPORTANT]
+> **Workstation-First Pre-Production & Auditioning Pipeline**: Perfect 99% of your game's soundtrack on your PC workstation before flashing a single byte to retro console hardware!
+Ingest multi-format sound effect assets (`.json`, `.csv`, `.afx`, `.afb`), compress 16-bit Atari ST `.ym` tracks into zero-CPU-overhead `.ysg` streams, and interactively mix music and SFX with real-time keyboard controls—all before touching target 6502 assembly code.

 ## Crates in the Workspace